 Best settings for Hades 2 – tested for low end systems

 If you’ve got the best CPU for Hades 2 – or indeed the best GPU for Hades 2, then you don’t have to worry much about performance; feel free to max out the settings for the most immersive experience.
-Speaking of, the game also supports ultrawide aspect ratios so you can play on your native resolution with a problem.
+Speaking of, the game also supports ultrawide aspect ratios, so you can play on your native resolution without a problem.

 Can your PC run it?